wso2/docs-is/en/docs/guides/Provisioning/outbound-provisioning-with-salesforce.md

         <tr class="even">
         <td>Selected OAuth Scopes</td>
         <td><div class="content-wrapper">
         <p>Choose <strong>Full access (full)</strong> from the <strong>Available OAuth Scopes</strong> and click the button under <strong>Add</strong>.
-This gives the necessary permissions when accessing this App.</p>
+This gives the necessary permissions when accessing this app.</p>
         <div>
         <div class="user-content-block">
         <p>These scopes refer to permissions the user gives to the connected app while it is running.
 The OAuth token name is in parentheses.<br />
         Full access (full) allows access to the logged-in user’s data, and encompasses all other scopes.
-Full doesn’t return a refresh token.
+Full does not return a refresh token.
 You must explicitly request the refresh_token scope to get one.</p>
         </div>
         </div>
         </div></td>